kylegranger/ImageScaling/README.md

 The bitmap in linear16.h.

 Power-of-two upsampling and downscaling is straight forward through the respective methods declared in liner16.h (Downscale/Upscale).
-There are also some other image processing goodies there, which can safely be ignored.
+Although these are 2D scalers, it is possible to scale in only one dimension: e.g., UpscaleX() and UpscaleY().There are also some other image processing goodies there, which can safely be ignored.
 The main scaling work in done in C functions in filter16.cpp

 I am sure there are several optimizations that could be done to the core filter code.
 But it works.